ABOUT THE AUTHOR

 Paul Vallely is an internationally acclaimed commentator on politics, religion and society.
 His bestselling biographies, Pope Francis – Untying the Knots and Pope Francis – The Struggle for the Soul of Catholicism, won worldwide critical praise.

 After three decades writing award-winning journalism from 30 countries, Vallely co-wrote Bob Geldof’s best-selling autobiography Is That It? and wrote the Penguin edition of Our Common Interest, the report of the Prime Minister’s Commission for Africa.
 He is the editor of The New Politics – Catholic Social Teaching for the 21st century and the author of Bad Samaritans – First World Ethics and Third World Debt.

-He is now Senior Research Fellow at the Global Development Institute, University of Manchester, and Visiting Professor in Public Ethics at the University of Chester.
+He is now Senior Research Fellow at the Global Development Institute, University of Manchester.
 He has written on political, religious and ethical matters for the New York Times, Sunday Times, Guardian, Independent, Tablet and Church Times.

 Twitter: @philanthropya2z and @pvall

 “Timely and fascinating,” PETER HENNESSY Attlee Professor of Contemporary British History, Queen Mary, University of London

 “The definitive book on philanthropy – a deep and probing study of an increasingly powerful force in our world,” JOHN GRAY Emeritus Professor of European Thought, London School of Economics